northox/roundcube-yubikey-plugin/README.md

-# Description
+# roundcube-yubikey-plugin
-Use Yubico's YubiKey to authentication to Roundcube webmail.
+Use Yubico's YubiKey to authentication on [Roundcube webmail](http://roundcube.net/).

 The plugin is known to be working in production with Roundcube version 0.9.1, 0.8 and 0.7.